openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 The easiest way to look at a matrix is to look at it as a bunch of vectors.
 Depending on what we care about, we can either look at the columns or rows as vectors.

 **//TODO: Draw 2x2 example**

+**[mh: you show left vs right multiplying below with identity matrices, so presumably you will explain that order matters in the example above?]**

 ##### Identity
 Let's start from the simplest case.
 Just like with numbers, it is a very important property of any algebraic structure to have a _neutral_ member for each operation.
 For example, in Numberland, multiplication of any $x$ by 1 returns $x$, same goes for addition to 0.